vedph/cadmus_doc/deploy/docker-setup.md

 ## Mac

-Docker setup can be downloaded from <https://docs.docker.com/docker-for-mac/install/>.
+- download and install Docker for Desktop from <https://docs.docker.com/docker-for-mac/install/>.
+As for Windows, it includes docker-compose.